Garden Rules & Guidelines

 Community Plants

 Membership in the Chelsea Community Garden entitles gardeners to a share of community crops: blueberries and asparagus.
-Garden volunteers monitor and direct distribution of the community crops.
+Garden volunteers monitor and direct the distribution of the community crops.

 Weed Control